variousauthors/dj.maze/NEXTSTEPS.md

 [x] victory to the fellow at the center!
 [x] add the colours and striped score bar

+[x] The Darkest Path!
+Score now depends on finding the darkest coloured path [ ] Try to make the colour change a little more continuous
+    right now the colours just go sharply from one to another, so there isn't a clear path.
+I want random, but then adjusted to make more sense (cause right now it is basically impossible) [ ] This could depend on how well the player is doing

-[ ] Adjust the frequencies for the initial map.
+[x] Adjust the frequencies for the initial map.
 Try to make
     fewer open tiles along the center lines
 [ ] start the map zoomed out, and then zoom in to the dude